vsrc/jaguar/README.md

 ### Example 1

-Your back-end provides response on endpoint `/hero` like this:
+Your back-end provides a response on endpoint `/hero` like this:
 ```json
 {
   "alias": "Batman",
   "name": "Bruce"
 }
 ```
-But you need urgently implment in your web and mobile app surname as well.
+But you need urgently implement in your web and mobile app surname as well.
 Back-end developer left for a lunch and won't be back for at least 2 hours.
 What will you do?

 1. Run jaguar
 2. Do a post request